-On October 23, 2018 the company completed the sale of its headquarters in Mississauga for gross proceeds of Cdn \$22.5 million and has leased in the same premises of 54,000 square feet for three years.
-The lease expires on October 31, 2021.
+On October 23, 2018 the company completed the sale of its headquarters in Mississauga for gross proceeds of Cdn \$22.5 million and leased in the same premises of 54,000 square feet for three years.
 After purchase price adjustments and brokerage, the proceeds to the Company were Cdn \$20.2 million and were used to pay down debt and for working capital purposes.
-The Company has given early termination notification to the lessor on this lease and is currently negotiating a lease on a 62,000 square feet building, also located in Mississauga, Ontario.
+The Company gave early termination notification for the lease at Royal Windsor and has relocated to new premises and entered into a lease agreement for 61,327 sq.ft at its new Headquarters in Mississauga, Ontario at 6688 Kitimat Road.
+The lease is for 10 years starting January 1, 2020 with expiry December 31, 2029.